univention/univention-corporate-server/doc/manual/appendix/variables.rst

    :file:`/var/log/univention/notifier.log`.
 The possible values are from 0 (only error messages) to 4 (all status messages).
 Once the debug level has been changed, the |UCSUDN| must be restarted.

+.. envvar:: nss/group/cachefile/check_member

+   When activated with ``true``, the cron job script for exporting the local group cache also checks, if the group members are still present in the LDAP directory.
+For more information, see :ref:`groups-cache`.

+.. envvar:: nss/group/cachefile/invalidate_interval

+   Defines the invalidation interval to control when the local group cache is considered invalid and a new export is run.
+For more information, see :ref:`groups-cache`.

+.. envvar:: nss/group/cachefile/invalidate_on_changes

+   Activates or deactivates the listener to invalidate the local group cache.
+To activate the listener, set the value to ``true``.
+Else, set it to ``false``.
+   For more information, see :ref:`groups-cache`.

 .. envvar:: nssldap/bindpolicy